Climate and Weather of Morocco

-Morocco is a mountainous country in Northwestern Africa and is among the several African countries with a coastline directly overlooking the Mediterranean Sea.
-Morocco is home to some of the world's architectural wonders such as Casablanca itself, as well as the famous azure town of Chefchaouen, also known as the Blue City of Morocco.
+Morocco is a mountainous country in Northwestern Africa and is among the few African nations with a coastline directly overlooking the Mediterranean Sea.
+It is home to some of the world's architectural wonders, including Casablanca and the famous azure town of Chefchaouen, also known as the Blue City of Morocco.

-As the country is geographically diverse, the distinct landscapes of Morocco make for differing climate types across the country.
-The climate of the northern Moroccan coast and central areas is Mediterranean, with hot dry summers from July to September and mild wet winters from December to February.
-Meanwhile, further inland temperatures are more extreme with the weather being cold in winter and very hot during summer.
-Morocco gets daily sunshine ranging from 13 hours in the desert to 9 and 10 hours in the Atlantic.
-During winter, you'll see up to 6 hours of sun a day in the North, which increases to 7 or 8 as you move further south.
+Due to its geographical diversity, Morocco experiences different climate types across its various landscapes.
+The northern Moroccan coast and central areas have a Mediterranean climate, with hot, dry summers from July to September and mild, wet winters from December to February.
+Further inland, temperatures are more extreme, with cold winters and very hot summers.
+Morocco enjoys daily sunshine ranging from 13 hours in the desert to 9-10 hours along the Atlantic coast.
+During winter, the northern regions receive around 6 hours of sunlight per day, increasing to 7-8 hours further south.

-Speaking of temperatures, July is the warmest month of the year, while January is the coldest.
-July brings Morocco warm average maximum daytime temperatures ranging from 22°C in Essaouira to very warm temperatures of 45°C in Zagora.
-On the other hand, Morocco experiences moderate maximum daytime temperatures in January from 12°C in Midelt to 21°C in Tan-Tan, while nighttime temperatures range from 10°C in Tan-Tan to 1°C in Midelt.
+July is the warmest month of the year, while January is the coldest.
+In July, Morocco experiences warm to extremely hot daytime temperatures, ranging from 22°C in Essaouira to 45°C in Zagora.
+In contrast, January brings moderate maximum daytime temperatures, from 12°C in Midelt to 21°C in Tan-Tan, while nighttime temperatures range from 1°C in Midelt to 10°C in Tan-Tan.

 Contrary to popular belief, certain countries in Africa do get snow every winter, and these countries include Morocco.
 As a matter of fact, Morocco has reputable ski resorts where travellers get to enjoy African snowfall at the passes and peaks of the High Atlas Mountains from November through to the end of March.